20 QUESTIONS TO ASK YOUR CLIENT BEFORE YOU BUILD THEIR MOBILE APP

 Mapping the actual against expected, looking at the variance then working a plan to close the gap between actual and plan is what it’s all about.
 As long as these are defined up front of course.
 You’ve got a huge role to play here, and a huge opportunity to generate on going monthly recurring revenue from the initial app project to help the owner of the app optimize and improve the commercial performance of the app.

 WHAT IS THE MONETIZATION STRATEGY FOR THE APP?

 If it’s a B2E app, solving internal problems for a business to improve staff productivity, then there is still a money angle and a Return on Investment business case.
 If it’s designed to increase revenue for the business, how is it going to do that? in app purchases?, subscription model?, will features be unlocked with staged payment?, is a physical or virtual product being delivered after payment (so do you need logistic tracking)?, will there be in app advertising to monetize traffic through the app?
 Knowing this and building the app around the business goal will keep the client focused.
-Agreeing the MVP and building the Backlog of features acid testing each feature and function against the business goal will mean you’re focused on doing the important things in priority order.
+Agreeing the MVP and building the Backlog of features, Atomicity Consistency Isolation Durability (ACID) testing each feature and function against the business goal will mean you’re focused on doing the important things in priority order.

 HOW WILL THEY BUY?